-After an initial conversation allowing us to get to know each other, I have found it is helpful to have a sense of the student’s academic record and extracurricular activities along with expected letters of recommendation submitted by teachers and guidance counselors.
-This can be an important conversation because I encourage students to give careful thought to who they ask to write a letter.
-It is easy to ask those who will shine a light on all of the student’s accomplishments, but I also believe it’s important to ask those who perhaps witnessed failure, followed by grit and success.
-Knowing who the student asked to write a recomendation and why is helpful information.
-I see the application as a puzzle and we put it together in such a way that we’ll know what the final picture will look like.
+After an initial conversation, either in person or remote, I like to take time to allow us to get to know each other.
+What does the student love to do?
+What makes them lose sense of time?
+Do they have anything hanging in the back of their thoughts that they want to address?
+This is important early work before discovering a sense of the student’s academic record and extracurricular activities along with expected letters of recommendation submitted by teachers and guidance counselors.
+I see the application as a puzzle and we put it together in such a way that we’ll know what the final picture portray.
 Reviewing supplemental prompts is something I like to do early on in the process as well so that every essay chosen provides an opportunity to share a fresh value, perspective or idea.

-As I develop a sense of who the student is academically, we are ready to begin and I will nudge them towards the uncomfortable: using reflection while expressing themselves verbally.
+As I develop a sense of who the student is academically, we are ready to begin and I will nudge them towards the uncomfortable: being vulnerable and using reflection while expressing themselves verbally.
 We discuss the things they’ve done, the things they like, and those they dislike while trying to discover which topics and experiences are most important to them.
 Once comfortable talking about themselves, I watch for the light to turn on to find those topics that keep coming up and clearly hold passion.
-These are important possible topics because if the student is interested in telling that story, it is likely that the reader will enjoy reading it.
+If the student is interested in telling that story, it is likely that the reader will enjoy reading it.
 Later, I help with the transfer of thoughts and perspectives into the written word by encouraging the use of authenticity, insight and reflection.

 What’s in my treasure chest?
 Here are a few:

-An oyster shell.
-I grew up on Cape Cod eating fresh oysters as a child, dug by my grandfather who was a shell fisherman.
+A Quahog shell.
+I grew up on Cape Cod eating fresh quahogs and oysters as a child, dug by my grandfather who was a shell fisherman.
 Talk about unconditional love!!
-My grandfather Forest was calm, resilient, of service to all and literally had the patience of a saint.
-I’m convinced that phrase was coined with him in mind.
-I can still feel his calloused hand in mine.
-In most of my memories, I was either in his truck, on his old metal boat scooping oysters and live crabs out of Prince Harbor, or on tiptoes reaching up to the burnt orange vinyl kitchen counter to steal a freshly shucked oyster.
+My grandfather Forest was calm, resilient, of service to all and literally had the patience of a saint; I can still feel his calloused hand in mine.
+In most of my memories, I was either in his truck, on his old metal boat scooping a myriad of clams, oysters and live crabs out of Prince Harbor, or on tiptoes reaching up to the burnt orange vinyl kitchen counter to steal a freshly shucked quahog.
 My shell has a bounty of deep purple, which in the days of trading wampum, would have held great value.
-I still love oysters and my shell is priceless.
+I still love quahogs and my shell is priceless.

 My figure skates.
-This pair is what I wore to do compulsory figures and specifically when I skated my 8th/gold medal test.
+This particular pair (one of many) is what I wore to do compulsory figures and specifically when I skated my 8th/gold medal test in Lake Placid in 1981.
 They are different from the skates I used to jump and spin because of the shape of the blade and toe picks.
-Unfortunately, figure skating no longer requires compulsory figures; it was the hardest and arguably most boring part of the sport but I loved it because of the challenge and unique skills required.
+Unfortunately, figure skating no longer requires compulsory figures; it was the hardest and arguably most boring part of the sport but I loved it because of the challenge to create beautiful patterns, etched over and over to look like one.

 A piece of paper with a #2 pencil.
 I don’t know why but there is something about pencil on paper that feels smooth and calming when I write.